 Spending a relatively low amount on maintenance pays off over the course of the entire winter and spring.
 By regularly cleaning and maintaining your furnace, you can make sure your furnace is running efficiently and save energy.

 The efficiency of your furnace also matters during winter emergencies, such as with ice storms or blizzards.
 In those cases, you’ll likely be stuck indoors with snow and ice blocking roadways.
 As your heating fuel depletes, you’ll be unable to get more or go out for a quick fix if something breaks down.

 2 – Improved Lifespan

 Don’t forget that the internal components of any heating unit are incredibly complicated.
 Even the slightest of glitch could lead to severe malfunctions if it remains undetected over a period.
-That’s another reason why you should have your furnace tuned-up each year.

 3 – Mitigates Risks of Carbon Monoxide Poisoning